The Instant Pot has been around since 2010 and it took me 8 years to join the party.

-Not necessarily because I am against it at all.
-I just assumed that it really would not add any value to my cooking.
-Especially since I already have a pressure cooker.
+I assumed that it really would not add any value to my cooking.
+Especially since I already have a stovetop pressure cooker.

-- The vast majority of what the Instant Pot does is pressure cook
+- The best job the Instant Pot does is pressure cook

-- It looks way more complicated that it is in practice
+- It looks way more complicated than it is in practice

-- Unlike my stovetop cooker, electric cookers require much less babysitting
+- Unlike my stovetop pressure cooker, electric pressure cookers require much less babysitting

 Note: I have the Instant Pot Viva 9 in 1, so my buttons may vary from other versions.